-Join Couchsurfing to see A. Daniel’s full profile.
+Join Couchsurfing to see Adam Daniel’s full profile.
 It’s free!

 Current mission?
-Learn more Arabic, French, HKSL and Mandarin while keeping up my ASL, Cantonese and Hebrew; Spend more time practising both the Violin and Shōtōkan Karate, enjoy academia and make the most of my life!
+Learn more ASL, French, Mandarin and Tahitian while keeping up my Cantonese and Hebrew; Spend more time practising both the Violin and Shōtōkan Karate, enjoy academia and make the most of my life!

 I have a hugely complex, yet (I hope and try for it to be increasingly so) reasonably consistent internal philosophy which I try to work on and 'improve' with every move I make in life.
 Nonetheless, I can't really type it all up here and I don't want to bore those of you who don't want to know anyway, so let's save this for face-to-face conversations.